The Top 6 Dental Embezzlement Red Flags

 Let’s say you are convinced your employee “living beyond their means” and you are unable to find a reasonable explanation to account it; then there is a 40% chance that your employee’s enhanced lifestyle is the result of them stealing from you.

-The 6 Most Common Dental Embezzlement Red-Flags
+Here are The TOP 6 Dental Embezzlement Red-Flags

 - Living beyond means – 40% of cases

-- Financial difficulties – 34%
+- Financial difficulties – 34% of cases

-- Wheeler-dealer attitude – 20%
+- Wheeler-dealer attitude – 20% of cases

-- Control issues, unwillingness to share duties – 19%
+- Control issues, unwillingness to share duties – 19% of cases

-- Divorce/family problems – 17%
+- Divorce/family problems – 17% of cases

-- Irritability, suspiciousness, or defensiveness – 14%
+- Suspiciousness, irritability, or defensiveness – 14% of cases

 - Addiction problems – 13%